keepthrifty/keepthrifty.github.io/_posts/2017-05-01-nothing-new-year-month-four-update.md

 What I'm really excited for is to see how our finances change once we're finally out of our house and in a rental.
 Without all the maintenance and updates, I anticipate things will be a whole lot more steady :)

 _Are you still on-track with the resolutions you made for this year?
 How have you gotten back on track when you fail a goal?_

+> Update: The gift from Kiwi Crate was a huge hit with our kids.
+The craft was a __build-your-own pinball machine kit__.
+The girls loved putting it together and have spent a ton of time reconfiguring it.
+You can get 30% off your first box from Kiwi Crate by clicking on [this link](http://kiwi-crate.7eer.net/c/379722/330332/4034){: target="_blank" rel="nofollow"} and entering coupon code _SHARE30_ at checkout.